nodejs/nodejs.dev/src/documentation/0029-node-event-loop/index.md

 ## The Message Queue

-When setTimeout() is called, the Browser or Node.js start the timer.
+When setTimeout() is called, the Browser or Node.js starts the timer.
 Once the timer expires, in this case immediately as we put 0 as the timeout, the callback function is put in the **Message Queue**.

 The Message Queue is also where user-initiated events like click or keyboard events, or fetch responses are queued before your code has the opportunity to react to them.
 Or also DOM events like `onLoad`.